mharen/mharen.github.io/_posts/2011/2011-01-09-presenting-parental-anger-scale.md

 **Sarah said on 2011-01-10**

-Love it :)  I do believe you got &quot;hands off child to spouse upon arrival and leaves&quot; from me ~ my signature move ;)
+Love it :)  I do believe you got "hands off child to spouse upon arrival and leaves" from me ~ my signature move ;)

 **picturingtheordinary said on 2011-01-10**

-My favorite is &quot;Parental Response&quot; to Level 4.
+My favorite is "Parental Response" to Level 4.
 Great post!